Car insurance

 • kept securely

 A vast range of car makes and models count as classics.
-So, whether you own a classic Mini, Jaguar, Triumph or Japanese classic car it’s worth considering insurance specifically tailored to your vehicle and driving habits.
+So, whether you own a classic Mini, Jaguar, Triumph or Japanese classic car, insurance specifically tailored to your vehicle and driving habits is worth considering.

 How do you know if you need specialist cover?